Moving to Europe with Pets

 Airline Health Certificate

-Pet owners must fly within five days of their pet in order for the move to be considered “non-commercial.”
-If you are unable to meet this Five Day Rule, the move can still be carried out but it will be considered a commercial move, which increases costs and changes the EU import requirements and timeline.
+Pet owners must fly within five days of their pet for the move to be considered “non-commercial.”
+If you cannot meet this Five Day Rule, the move can still be carried out, but it will be considered a commercial move, which increases costs and changes the EU import requirements and timeline.

-Please check with your PetRelocation Specialist if you have questions about the EU Five Day Rule and how to best manage your pet’s relocation.
+Please check with your PetRelocation Specialist if you have questions about the EU Five-Day Rule and how to manage your pet’s relocation best.

 All original documentation listed above must travel with the pets.

-In order for us to successfully clear customs we will need the following documents supplied prior to the pet’s arrival:
+For us to successfully clear customs, we will need the following documents supplied before the pet’s arrival:

 - Copy of pet owner's passport